bumps/bumps/doc/guide/optimizer.rst

 The *Correlations* plot shows cross correlation between each pair of parameters.
 If the parameters are completely uncorrelated then the boxes should contain circles.
-Diagonals indicate strong correlation.  square blocks indicate that the fit is not sensitive to one of the parameters.
+Diagonals indicate strong correlation.
+Square blocks indicate that the fit is not sensitive to one of the parameters.
 The range plotted on the correlation plot is determined by the 95% interval of the data.
+The individual correlation plots are too small to show the range of values for the parameters.
+These can instead be read from the *Uncertainty* plot for each parameter, which covers the same range of values and indicates 68% and 95% intervals.
 If there are some chains that are wandering around away from the minimum, then the plot will look fuzzy, and not have a nice blob in the center.
 If a correlation plot has multiple blobs, then there are multiple minima in your problem space, usually because there are symmetries in the problem definition.
-For example, a model fitting $x + a**2$ will have identical solutions for $\pm a$.
+For example, a model fitting
+$x + a^2$ will have identical solutions for $\pm\,a$.

 The *Uncertainty* plot shows histograms for each fitted parameter generated from the values for that parameter across all chains.
 Within each histogram